8 Student Feedback Examples To Start Your School Year Off Right

 TeacherMade makes it easy to give your students personalized feedback

-Just because you’re making the switch to online assignments doesn’t mean you have to sacrifice personalized feedback to your students.
-With TeacherMade, you use our auto-score features to free up time to add more personalized comments.
-You can type customized comments so students can see their assignments.
-We mirrored the same experience of writing on student assignments with a pen.
-(The big difference is you will be done faster, and you’re not hauling a pile of paper around!)
+Just because you’re making the switch to online assignments doesn’t mean you have to sacrifice personalized feedback for your students.
+With TeacherMade, you can use our auto-score features to free up time for adding more personalized comments.
+You can type customized feedback directly onto student assignments, which they can view instantly with just the click of a button.
+We’ve mirrored the experience of writing on student assignments with a pen, but you won’t have to worry about finding time to pass them back!
+You’ll be done faster and won’t have to haul around a pile of papers.